frederick-the-creator/opthalmo-ai-practice-hub/PRDs/Phase1_Scheduling_Implementation_Plan.md

 ### 8) Cancel emails (CANCEL)
 - **User story**: As a host and guest, when a session is deleted I receive a cancellation Email/ICS.
 - **Backend**
-  - In DELETE route, before deletion, send METHOD:CANCEL to host and (if exists) guest with same `UID`.
+  - In DELETE route, before deletion, send METHOD:CANCEL to host and guest separately with same `UID`.
+  - If no guest is booked yet, do not send a cancellation email.
   - Then delete `practice_rounds` followed by `practice_rooms`.
 - **Frontend**
   - Delete success toast mentions cancellation sent.